Elevating Leaders through Knowledge and Scholarship

-Learn From Your Peers and Expert Practitioners
+Learn from Peers, Scholars, and Expert Practitioners

-- Further develop sensitivity and cultural awareness as leaders.
+Develop sensitivity and cultural awareness as leaders.

 Explore career highlights and expertise of USC Price’s distinguished faculty teaching in the Doctor of Policy, Planning, and Development program.